alaajomah/ai_summarizer/README.md

 2. **Client initialization**
    - Created a `ChatCompletionsClient` using `AzureKeyCredential`.
-   - Verified the connection with a simple Q&A question (“What is the capital of France?”).

 3. **Prompt and summarization logic**
    - Wrote a prompt that instructs the model to: